nirmata/custom-scripts/ndp_application_migration/README.md

    - Always restore environment settings first
    - Then migrate applications to catalogs
    - Finally update catalog references
+   - Each step builds on the previous one

 2. **Error Handling**:
    - Each script logs errors and continues processing
    - Failed operations are logged for review
    - Scripts can be run multiple times safely
+   - Verification steps ensure successful updates

 3. **Idempotency**:
    - All scripts are idempotent
    - Running them multiple times produces the same result
    - Existing settings are updated rather than duplicated
+   - Updates are verified before proceeding

 4. **Environment Creation**:
    - The restore script creates missing environments
    - It handles both pre-existing and Commvault-restored environments
    - Settings are copied only after environment creation
+   - Owner details, labels, and update policies are preserved

 5. **Catalog Mapping**:
    - Catalogs are mapped using environment base names
    - The update script finds the correct catalog for each environment
    - Application references are updated to point to catalog applications
+   - Updates are verified and retried if necessary

 ## Version Compatibility